-Guttation is the process of secreting water droplets from the pores of some vascular plants like grass.
+Guttation is the process of secretion of water droplets from the pores of some vascular plants like grass.
 Guttation is often confused with dew droplets that condense from the atmosphere on to the plants surface.
 The liquid of guttation comprises a variety of inorganic and organic compounds which mainly include potassium and sugars.
-A white crust remains on drying on the leaf surface.
+A white crust remains on the leaf surface.

 Mechanism of Guttation

-Under the condition, where the soil is flooded with rainwater and humidity is high in the atmosphere, the plant’s root system absorb excess water.
-As a result, hydrostatic pressure develops in the roots that force water upwards.
+Under the condition, where the soil is flooded with rainwater and humidity is high in the atmosphere, the plant’s root system absorbs excess water.
+As a result, hydrostatic pressure develops in the roots that forces water upwards.
 Hence the water involving other soluble cell components is forced out of the xylem present in the Epithem tissue.

 Guttation Vs Transpiration

 Here are some of the major differences between Guttation and Transpiration which makes them two distinct phenomena.

 |1||Occurs during night time.||Occurs during daylight.|

 |2||Water lost in guttation is rich in minerals.||The transpired water is pure.|

 |3||Water is lost as the liquid.||Water is lost in the form of vapors.|

 |4||The process takes place through hydathodes.||Stomata perform this process.|